 The value of a telescope depends as much upon the efficiency of the instruments and apparatus used to receive, record, and interpret celestial images as upon its optical and mechanical perfection and its light-collecting power.
 In the present plan, especial emphasis is therefore laid upon the development of all forms of auxiliary apparatus, such as spectrographs and their optical parts; photographic plates of the various types required for astrophysical and spectroscopic research; radiometers, thermocouples, and photoelectric cells; recording microphotometers and other forms of measuring machines; and laboratory apparatus for reproducing or interpreting celestial phenomena.

-An Observatory Council, consisting of four members of the Executive Council of the Institute, has been placed by the trustees in full charge of the design, construction, and operation of the Astrophysical Observatory and Laboratory.
+An Observatory Council, comprising four members of the Executive Council of the Institute, and also including Dr. Walter S. Adams, has been placed by the trustees in full charge of the design, construction, and operation of the Astrophysical Observatory and Laboratory.
 With the approval of the Carnegie Institution of Washington, Dr. John A. Anderson, of the Mount Wilson Observatory, has been appointed by the Observatory Council as its Executive Officer, in direct charge of design and construction.
 An Advisory Committee, including the Director and Assistant Director of the Mount Wilson Observatory and many other prominent astronomers and physicists, aid the Observatory Council in determining matters of policy.
-The organization of the Observatory Council and the personnel of its Advisory Committee are shown on page 52 of this Catalogue.
+The organization of the Observatory Council and the personnel of its Advisory Committee are shown on page 51 of this Catalogue.

 Any great increase in the size of telescopes requires a long study of the most promising methods of making large paraboloidal mirrors.
-A new form of Pyrex glass has been chosen as the best available material, after much experimental work, and it is hoped that the rough disk for the 200-inch mirror will be cast and annealed in 1934.
+A new form of Pyrex glass has been chosen as the best available material, after much experimental work, and it is hoped that the rough disk for the 200-inch mirror, which has just been cast at the Corning Glass Works, will be completely annealed by the end of 1935.
+A 120-inch Pyrex mirror, cast in 1934, is now being ground and figured in the Optical Shop.

-The extensive investigation of primary and auxiliary instruments, which forms such a vital part of the general scheme, has also made marked progress, through the active cooperation of the Warner & Swasey Company, Dr. Frank E. Ross, the Bausch & Lomb Optical Company, Sir Herbert Jackson, Sir Charles Parsons, the Philips Lamp Works, Professor Joel Stebbins, and others.
+The extensive investigation of primary and auxiliary instruments, which forms such a vital part of the general scheme, has also made marked progress, through the active cooperation of the Warner & Swasey Company, Dr. Frank E. Ross, the Bausch & Lomb Optical Company, the British Scientific Instrument Association, Sir Charles Parsons, the Philips Lamp Works, Professor Joel Stebbins, and others.
 The Research Laboratory of the Eastman Kodak Company has generously agreed to deal with many of the special photographic problems.
 A Zeiss recording microphotometer has been obtained, and is being used in a comparative study of various forms of this instrument.
 The radiometer recently used very successfully by Dr. C. G. Abbot, of the Smithsonian Institution, in measuring the distribution of energy in the spectra of stars of several types has been materially improved and Dr. Sinclair Smith has completed an exhaustive investigation of radiometers of the most sensitive type.
-The spectrograph objective devised by Rayton has greatly increased the range of the 100-inch telescope and made possible the recent researches of Hubble and Humason on the expanding universe.
+The short focus spectograph objective devised by Rayton has greatly increased the range of the 100-inch telescope and made possible the recent researches of Hubble and Humason on the expanding universe.
+A new objective of still shorter focal length has just been completed by Beck after the design of the British Scientific Instrument Research Association.
 The new photo-electric amplifier will also extend very greatly the range of the 100-inch and 200-inch telescopes for other classes of work.
-A comparative study of possible sites for the 200-inch telescope has been made by Dr. J. A. Anderson, aided by a dozen trained observers.
+A site for the 200-inch telescope has been purchased on the summit of Mount Palomar.